Is your dog overweight, and are you starting to worry? Find great tips for helping your dog lose weight and stay healthy.

 Make sure your dog gets plenty of exercise.
 Walk or play fetch with her for a minimum of an hour every day.
 She’ll be healthier and happier and so will you.

-Thank you to Betsy Brevitz, D.V.M. for the tip, excerpted from her book The Complete Healthy Dog Handbook: The Definitive Guide to Keeping Your Pet Happy, Healthy & Active Through Every Stage of Life.
+Thank you to Betsy Brevitz, D.V.M. for permission to share these tips, excerpted from her book The Complete Healthy Dog Handbook: The Definitive Guide to Keeping Your Pet Happy, Healthy & Active Through Every Stage of Life.